-* See the Top 25 best-selling models and Top 42 All-brands by clicking on the title *
+* See the Top 40 All-brands and Top 230 All-models by clicking on the title *

 With the general “re-elections” on November 1 bringing a bit of respite to the Turkish Lira devaluation, October new light vehicle sales in Turkey slow down their fall at -3% to 64.255 units.
 The year-to-date total is still on record pace though at +35% on 2014 to an all-time high 727.243 deliveries after 10 months.
 Below Volkswagen at 14.8% share, Renault posts a particularly strong month at 13.8%, helped by very high levels of fleet sales of the Symbol (#1 model overall) and Fluence (#4).
 Ford for its part is up 15% in third position and manages to place two light commercials on the podium: the Transit/Tourneo et Courier.
 Toyota is also up 15%, Kia up 20%, Mazda and Nissan up 23% and Honda up 37%, .
 At the other end of the scale, BMW is down 16%, Hyundai down 18%, Opel at -20%, Seat at -28%, Mitsubishi at -42%, Jeep at -55% and Citroen at -64%.
 Great performers in the models ranking include the Mercedes C-Class at #19 and up 52% so far in 2015 and the Toyota Hilux up a whopping 148 spots on September to #25 now that the new generation has hit dealerships all around the country.